faressiassi2/EuroSAT-land-cover-classification/README.md

 And also check the number of each of the classes in our dataset to verify if we have imbalanced dataset and then define the metrics to evaluate our model like accuracy, confusion_matrix, classification_report, recall, f1-score.

 3-Define our model architecture, here we are using Convolutional Neural Network because we have dataset of images.
 We will define our custom CNN model architecture by defining a lot of layers of Convolutions and Maxpooling and Dense layers in buttom of the model.
 In general the architectures of a lot of CNN model is composed by a lot of convolutional layers followed by Maxpooling layers to make the features extractions of the images and finally the dense layers to make the classification task.
+I will also try to use pre-defined MobileNet model architecture by using a pre-trained weights on ImageNet dataset instead of using random initialization of the weights and we will fine tune this model by not including the fully connected layers and using our fully connected layers adapted to our project by setting include_top=False.

 4-We compile the model by defining an optimizer like Adam, RMSprop or SGD to update our model parameters in the training Then we define the loss used in the training and here we will use categorical_crossentropy because we have multiclass-classification problem.